AminaAzzmouri/skillfolio-backend/README.md

 - This prints the test name and status, great for demos.

+- What’s covered:

+  - Auth
+    ** Login returns access + refresh.
+    ** Refresh exchanges a refresh for a new access token.
+    \*\* Logout blacklists the refresh (subsequent refresh fails).

+  - Certificates
+    ** Create via JSON.
+    ** Create via multipart (in-memory PDF upload).
+    ** PATCH updates (e.g., title change).
+    ** DELETE removes item and a follow-up GET returns 404.
+    \*\* Owner scoping proven by creating data for a second user and ensuring your list only shows your items.

+  - Projects
+    ** Create without a certificate.
+    ** Create with a certificate.
+    ** PATCH updates (status change; link/unlink a certificate).
+    ** DELETE removes item and a follow-up GET returns 404.
+    \*\* Owner scoping on list.

+  - Goals
+    ** Full CRUD path: create → list → patch → get → delete → not found.
+    ** Validations: negative target_projects and past deadline.
+    \*\* Computed field: progress_percent updates as projects are completed and as target changes.

+  - Analytics
+    \*\* /api/analytics/summary/ returns the three user-scoped counts and you assert sensible minima.

+  - Docs
+    ** /api/analytics/summary/ returns the three user-scoped counts and you assert sensible minima.
+    ** /api/docs/ and /api/schema/ both return 200.

 ### Notes

 - Tests live in users/tests/.
-- users/tests/__init__.py makes sure the folder is treated as a package and discovered automatically.
+- users/tests/**init**.py makes sure the folder is treated as a package and discovered automatically.
 - Tests create an isolated test database and do not touch your dev data.

 ---